Squats and Your Back: Common Myths

-By: Liz Zeutschel, SSC
+By: Liz Zeutschel, DPT, BLOC Staff Coach

 Most of our clients already know how good squats are for your back, but there are still a lot of myths and misconceptions out there about what you should do with your back when squatting so as to not injure yourself.
 Many people are taught that they have to “look up to go up” when squatting, that lumbar flexion is due to poor hamstring flexibility, or that leaning over when you squat is going to shear your spine.
 Coach Liz Zeutschel counters these myths by talking about what is actually happening to your back when you squat.

-Part 3 – Squats and Your Back
+Part 3 – Is Squatting Bad for Your Back?

 At a minimum, you should be able to answer a few basic questions to your own satisfaction: How should I exercise to keep my back healthy?
 And how do I not get injured in the gym?

 Low back pain is a leading cause of activity limitation in much of the world, costs the United States $100-200 billion dollars annually, and is the number 2 cause of disability among U.S. adults.
-Back pain is a significant global health burden, but does that mean that we all need to be afraid of hurting our backs, and walk around protecting our spines like our 4th grade egg drop project?
+Back pain is a significant global health burden, but does that mean that we all need to be afraid of hurting our backs, and walk around protecting our spines like our 4th-grade egg drop project?
 No!
-Before we delve in to some myths about barbell training and your back, let’s look at some facts and statistics.
+Before we delve into some myths about barbell training and your back, let’s look at some facts and statistics.

 Facts & statistics about back pain